 - You can purchase VFX add-on for your project on Hitfilm's Store.

-How to Use a Green Screen in Hitfilm Express
+How to Use the Green Screen Editor Hitfilm Express

 Step 1: Go to FXhome and download Hitfilm Express at no cost.
 And you have to sign up and log in to activate the app.